willworth/lutreact/lumdb/src/wwnotes.md

 ===========

 in movie js we have an example of exporting a css styled component which is then available in moviedetail
+''''''''''''
+pureComponent won´t do deep checking.  if you use it you can get performance gains, but be careful can use shouldcomponentupdate for custom checking of props